Back

 this inside is just as magnificent

-Haedong Yonggungsa Temple was first built in 1376 by the great Buddhist teacher known as Naong, during the Goryeo Dynasty.
+Haedong Yonggungsa Temple was first built in 1376 by the great Buddhist teacher Naong during the Goryeo Dynasty.

-The main sanctuary of the temple was reconstructed in 1970 with careful attention paid to the colours that were traditionally used in such structures.
-Among the many sculptures and structures, in front of the main sanctuary is a three-story pagoda with four lions.
-They symbolise joy, anger, sadness, and happiness.
+The temple's main sanctuary was reconstructed in 1970, with careful attention to the traditional colours used in such structures.
+Among the many sculptures and structures is a three-story pagoda with four lions, which symbolise joy, anger, sadness, and happiness.

 Other special sites at the temple are the 108 stairs and stone lanterns lining the rocky landscape.
 After going down the 108 steps, one will be delighted with the beauty of the temple.
 Midway down the 108 steps, one can stop and enjoy the calming sounds of the waves.
 And if you get up early, view the majestic sunrise (likely if you stay in Busan).